Macrometacorp/docs/docs/graphs/graph-tasks/view-graphs.md

 </TabItem>
 <TabItem value="cli" label="CLI">

-Use the [gdnsl graph list](../../cli/graph-cli#gdnsl-graph-list) CLI command to view a list of graphs that exist in your current geofabric.
+Use the [gdnsl graph list](../../cli/graph-cli#gdnsl-graph-list) CLI command to view a list of graphs that exist in your current fabric.

 Use the [gdnsl graph describe](../../cli/graph-cli#gdnsl-graph-describe) CLI command to view the details of a specific graph.